Timtech4u/simpleisbetterthancomplex.com/_posts/2015-11-26-package-of-the-week-python-decouple.markdown

 ##### Default values

-You can add an extra parameter to the `config` function, to define a default value, in case there is an undefined value in the `.env` file.
+You can add an extra argument to the `config` function, to define a default value, in case there is an undefined value in the `.env` file.

 {% highlight python %}
 DEBUG = config('DEBUG', default=True, cast=bool)